Happy International Day of Happiness!

 A brief sojourn in nature can yield significant benefits for one's well-being.
 With the closest forest easily accessible even from the heart of Helsinki, it is hardly surprising that nature is regarded as a fundamental component of Finnish happiness.
 Nature’s influence on Finnish design is evident in the strong traditions of using wood, and the strong contrasts of the seasons have always served as a source of inspiration for our designers.

 However, clean forests that are also rich in biodiversity cannot be taken for granted.
 Currently, the majority of Finnish forests are utilized for commercial purposes, and just about six percent of them are protected.
-Since 2021, Finnish Design Shop has been offsetting its annual emissions by buying and protecting local forests.
-In the previous year, we conserved nearly 10 hectares of forest in Pälkäne.
+Since 2021, Finnish Design Shop has been offsetting its annual emissions by buying and protecting local forests – our first conservation area is a forest estate in Pälkäne, covering nearly 10 hectares.

 • Read the story: Finnish Design Shop protected almost 10 hectares of Finnish forest >

-According to the World Happiness Report, recent global crises have made helping strangers and donating to charity even more common than before the pandemic.
+According to the World Happiness Report, recent global crises have made helping strangers and donating to charity even more common than before.

 Learn from the Moomins